dortania/OpenCore-Install-Guide/config.plist/coffee-lake.md

 * **ProvideConsoleGop**: YES
   * Enables GOP(Graphics output Protocol) which the macOS bootloader requires for console handle, **required for graphical output once the kernel takes over**
 * **DirectGopRendering**: NO
-  * Use builtin graphics output protocol renderer for console, mainly relevant for MacPro5,1 users
+  * Use built-in graphics output protocol renderer for console, mainly relevant for MacPro5,1 users
 * **ReconnectOnResChange**: NO
 * **ReplaceTabWithSpace**: NO
   * Depending on the firmware, some system may need this to properly edit files in the UEFI shell when unable to handle Tabs.
 This swaps it for spaces instead-but majority can ignore it but do note that ConsoleControl set to True may be needed